 Alaska Grown has been around for more than 30 years and is a program supported by the Alaska Division of Agriculture.
-The agriculture industry in Alaska created the Alaska Grown logo to highlight products grown in Alaska.
+The agriculture industry in Alaska created the Alaska Grown logo to highlight products grown in Alaska, and to help consumers identify which products are local.

 How much is grown and produced in Alaska?